Zach-Shim/spider-crawler/README.md

 This is an h2 heading

-This is a simple, multi-threaded website crawler written in Python that is part of an open source search engine.
-Currently, the main functionaly of the crawler is to only gather links.
-Any analytic processing, data harvesting, and search algorithms must be created as separate programs.

 What is a Web Crawler?
 A crawler, or spider, is an internet bot indexing and visiting every URLs it encounters.
 Its goal